Jump to:

 DDoS attacks are the lowest of the low – usually coming from salty opponents who can’t take a loss.
 If your IP is exposed (which it usually is when hosting matches or voice chatting on platforms like Discord), it only takes one person with the right tools to flood your connection and boot you offline.

-That’s where a VPN steps in.
+That’s where a solid VPN for DDoS protection steps in.
 It hides your real IP address and reroutes your traffic through a secure server.
 If someone tries to launch a DDoS attack, all they hit is the VPN’s server – not your actual connection.
 And let’s be clear: those servers are built to absorb that kind of nonsense.
 You?
 Not so much.

 I’ve used a VPN in high-stakes matches and sketchy open lobbies just to avoid this exact thing.
 It’s saved me from more than one disconnect mid-game, especially in titles where people take competitive ranking way too seriously.
+Using a PUBG VPN in particular has helped me stay protected during intense matches.
 If you’ve ever mysteriously lagged out after winning a close round, you know what I’m talking about.

 A VPN won’t make you invincible, but it’s a simple layer of protection that can stop a random sore loser from ruining your night – and that alone makes it worth it.